GM extends life of its only Detroit factory until early 2020

-DETROIT (AP) — General Motors extending the life of its only Detroit factory until early next year.
+DETROIT (AP) — General Motors is extending the life of its only Detroit factory until early next year.

 The plant on the border of Detroit and the hamlet of Hamtramck was to stop making vehicles as of June 1.
 But the company now says production of the Chevrolet Impala and Cadillac CT6 will continue into January of 2020.